hatspencer/wordcount/README.md

-Agility Kata “Word Count IV”
+Agility Kata “Word Count V”

-The application not only shows the number of words, but also the number of unique words.
-Sample usage:
+Words containing a hypen are no longer separated, e.g. „Humpty-Dumpty“ will be considered 1 word instead of 2.

 ```
 $ wordcount
 Enter text: Humpty-Dumpty sat on a wall.
 Humpty-Dumpty had a great fall.
-Number of words: 9, unique: 7
+Number of words: 7, unique: 6
 $
 ```